ChrisMyrants/LearningWorkspace/Window and Root View/How an app launches/README.md

 This app is not modified, so that you can check all the elements described in this explanation and play with them.

+## Referring Window
+We can refere to our window in the application in 3 different ways:
+  1. Every window has a reference to the window thanks to its `window` property.
+This is true just when the view is in the interface.
+If it is not, the `window` property will be nil.
+  2. We have the shared application has a reference to the window, thanks to its `keyWindow` property.
+  3. Also the the app delegate has a reference to the window, thanks to a `window` property.
+You can find examples of all 3 the approaches in the `ViewController.swift` file.